4.7. Digital Wind Tunnel II: Characterizing ABL Flows using Large-eddy Simulation

 4.7.1.
 Start

 First, open the workflow by selecting Tools -> CFD - Empty Domain Simulation from the menu bar.
 Then, load the JSON setup file using LOAD File button.
 The JSON file can be found here.
-Once the JSON file is loaded, in the Start tab, change the Path to your preferred directory by clicking Browse button as shown in Fig. 4.7.1.1.
+Once the JSON file is loaded, in the Start tab, change the Path to your preferred directory by clicking the Browse button as shown in Fig. 4.7.1.1.
 Leave the remaining settings to their default values.

 Note